williamyeny/williamyeny.github.io/_posts/2025-01-24-indoor-grow-light.md

 date: 2025-01-24 12:00:00 +0000
 ---

-I have a small collection of cacti.
-In New York City, it isn't warm or sunny enough to grow cacti outdoors, so I've had to grow them indoors.
+I have a small collection of cacti in my New York City apartment.
+It isn't warm or sunny enough here to grow cacti outdoors, so I've had to grow them indoors, which means a powerful grow light is necessary to keep the cacti happy.

 ![My cacti](/assets/cacti.JPEG){:.w50}

-When shopping for a grow light, I decided to avoid buying the first thing on Amazon or checking Reddit for recommendations.
+But which grow light?
+When shopping for one, I decided to avoid buying the first thing on Amazon or checking Reddit for recommendations.
 Instead, I choose to start with the plant.

 # What is the plant and how much sun does it need?

-Before we even think about buying a grow light, our first goal should be figuring out how much sun the plant needs.
+Before we even think about grow lights, our first goal should be figuring out how much sun the plant needs.

 I mostly own a species of cacti called [Trichocereus pachanoi](https://en.wikipedia.org/wiki/Trichocereus_macrogonus_var._pachanoi) (colloquially known as "San Pedro").
 To figure out how much sun the species needs, we need to find its habitat.
-[Some quick research](https://www.llifle.com/Encyclopedia/CACTI/Family/Cactaceae/8471/Trichocereus_pachanoi#:~:text=Trichocereus%20pachanoi&text=Origin%20and%20Habitat%3A%20Mountains%20of,3300%20metres%20above%20sea%20level.) shows that the plant is native to Ecuador, Peru, and Colombia, specifically the mountainous region.
+[Some quick research](https://www.llifle.com/Encyclopedia/CACTI/Family/Cactaceae/8471/Trichocereus_pachanoi#:~:text=Trichocereus%20pachanoi&text=Origin%20and%20Habitat%3A%20Mountains%20of,3300%20metres%20above%20sea%20level.) shows that San Pedro is native to Ecuador, Peru, and Colombia, specifically the mountainous region.

 ![San Pedro habitat](/assets/trich-habitat.png)

 Now, we need to find the [daily light integral (DLI)](https://en.wikipedia.org/wiki/Daily_light_integral) of those regions.
 DLI measures the amount of _photosynthetically active photons_ per day, or how much plant-usable sunlight hits the ground.
 With another quick search on Google, we can find [the DLI values on a map](https://horti-generation.com/daily-light-integral-interactive-tool/):

 ![Colombia/Ecuador DLI values](/assets/dli-values.png){:.75}